jeofree/samples/README.md

 For a recent OpenAPI 3.0 (Formerly Swagger 2.0) Spec and Documentation:

-Right-click here to download the html file.
+1. Right-click [here](roostify-core-api.html) and select "Save link" to download the html file.
-Open the downloaded file with Chrome or another browser.
+2. Open the downloaded file with Chrome or another browser.